 The survey also explored how migraine disproportionately affects women and people of color to better understand their unique experiences and address challenges.
 For nearly half of women with migraine disease (48%), hormonal changes related to menstruation, menopause, or childbirth triggered the worsening of their migraine disease.

-Black and Hispanic people with migraine reported being more likely to feel worry, fear, and anxiety at the thought of taking a preventive treatment.
+Black and Hispanic people with migraines reported being more likely to feel worried, fear, and anxiety at the thought of taking preventive treatment.
 But when asked about treating their disease overall, 77% of Black and 73% of Hispanic responders say they wish they had sought care sooner.